th0ndr/UnityDialogueSystem/README.md

 Unity Dialogue Manager is being used to create better RPG experiences, as well as Visual Novels, Point and Click Adventures and so on.

-- Author: Ricgby & Scroll Something Studios
+- Author: Scroll Something Studios
 - Email: scrollsomething@gmail.com
 - Twitter: [@ScrollSomething](https://twitter.com/ScrollSomething)
 - Discord: https://discord.gg/XdQ75kS